RobFyd/Currency-Converter/README.md

 ### Description

 This is my first tool for currency conversion.
-I created it as part of the "Frontend developer od podstaw" course.
+I created it as part of the "Frontend developer from scratch" course.
 Below is a demo of the project.
 The converter is still being improved.

 ### Demo